piranha/solovyov.net/src/blog/2020/elasticsearch-query-builder.md

 ### Data format

-Some time ago I stumbled upon a great article about working with ES, and one of it parts [describes a data model](https://project-a.github.io/on-site-search-design-patterns-for-e-commerce/#generic-faceted-search) they have used.
+Some time ago I stumbled upon a great article about working with ES, and one of its parts [describes a data model](https://project-a.github.io/on-site-search-design-patterns-for-e-commerce/#generic-faceted-search) they have used.
 It proposes that instead of a map like `{:brand "wow" :color "red"}` you use a following structure:

 ```
 {:facets [{:name "brand"